LukasR056/Eventplanner/README.md

 Additionally, user can upload a profile picutre in the settings tab, which is also
 visible for users their friends with.

+## Django

 ### Install

-1. Install the following Python packages using pip and requirements.txt
+Install the following Python packages using pip and requirements.txt

-venv\Scripts\pip.exe install -r requirements.txt
+`venv\Scripts\pip.exe install -r requirements.txt`

+### Setup

-2. Create and fill database
+Create and fill database

-run: cmd < fixtures/LoadData.txt
+run: `cmd < fixtures/LoadData.txt`

-4. Run App
+All User share the same Password: `Pa55w.rd`

+Usernames:
+- admin
+- JD
+- Jane
+- Luke
+- Sue
+- Tom

+### Run the Application

-python manage.py runserver
+`python manage.py runserver`

-### Angular
+## Angular

- 1. Install all required packages using package.json
+ ### Install all required packages using package.json

- npm install
+`npm install`

- 2. Run the development server
+ ### Run the development server

- ng serve
+ `ng serve`

+ ### Start the Application

- 3. Navigate to `http://localhost:4200/`.
+ Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-4. Have fun with our Eventplanner